The Fishing Cat: A Threatened Animal of Asia

-A Cat with Unusual Behaviour
+A Feline With Unusual Behaviour

 The fishing cat is a wild species that has some interesting methods for catching its prey.
 The animal dives into water to catch fish and scoops prey out of the water with its paws.
-The cat feeds on land animals as well as aquatic ones, but its ease in water is the feature that has most impressed observers.
+The fishing cat feeds on land animals as well as aquatic ones, but its ease in water is the feature that has most impressed observers.
 It's definitely a cat that is not afraid of water.

 The Coat of a Fishing Cat

 Fishing cats have an attractive olive-grey or brown coat.
-They have black stripes on their face, back of their head and upper neck and black spots on their back and sides.
+They have black stripes on their face, back of their head, and upper neck and black spots on their back and sides.
 Sometimes the black stripes extend from the neck along the cat's spine.
 The backs of the ears have black hair with a white spot in the middle and the tail has incomplete black rings.
-The cat's chest and belly are grey-white and spotted.
+The animal's chest and belly are grey-white and spotted.

 The fishing cat's striped head looks rather like that of a very large tabby cat, while the spotted body is more reminiscent of a leopard's body.
 The animal is about twice as big as a domestic cat.

 The coat is made of two layers of hair.
 The hairs next to the skin are short and arranged in a very dense layer that waterproofs the body and helps to keep it warm.
 Extending through this layer are the longer guard hairs.
 These produce the coat's pattern and help to camouflage the cat.

 Fishing Cat Kittens